madhav6ram/amfoss-tasks/introspection/README.md

 ## Q. Why must we choose you?

 I am very interested to learn more about development and willing to contribute to FOSS.
-I also didnt find a lot of people sharing the same interests and so joining this club will be very impactful for me.
-This is great reason to choose me because when I do something I enjoy I try to give me best shot!
+I also didn't find a lot of people sharing the same interests and so joining this club will be very impactful for me.
+This is great reason to choose me because when I do something I enjoy, I try to give me best shot!

 ## Q. What is your plan for the next 6 months?